-32A304C8-DC75-4ACD-B61D-E47183E09F29My name is Aldine Iqbal, I am an experienced BACP accredited therapist working with adults and teenagers and I enjoy helping people overcome personal and life challenges, so that they can make the most of their life.
+I enjoy helping people overcome personal and life challenges, so that they can make the most of their life.

 I currently run a private practice where I offer face to face short-term and long-term therapy.
 Being bilingual, I can provide therapy in French as well as in English.
 I also have an interest in working therapeutically with groups and in using art/play to encourage self-expression.